BDC Hamburger Icon

 A break-even analysis informs you of the bare minimum performance your business must meet to avoid losing money.
 It also helps you understand at which point you’ll generate profits so you can set production goals accordingly.

-You can use this information when your business is in the planning stages to determine whether your idea is feasible or not.
+You can use this information when your business is in the planning stages to determine whether your idea is feasible.
 Then, once your business is established, you can use a break-even analysis to develop direct cost structures and to identify opportunities for promotions and discounts.

-While there is a lot to know about conducting a break-even analysis, let’s focus on the three most common uses.
+Although there are many reasons to conduct a break-even analysis, let’s focus on the three most common uses.

 A business that doesn’t turn a profit could take a turn for the worse at any time.
 This is why every company needs to focus on its point of profitability.
 Ask yourself these questions:

-• How much revenue do I need to generate to cover all my expenses?
+• How much revenue do I need to generate to cover all of my expenses?

 • Which products or services generate a profit?